bakunawa-ops/Bakunawa-Sec/README.md

 ## Welcome to Habagat1312 GitHub Page

 **Habagat1312** is Jong - a multi-lingual Tech Support with a background in Fine Arts and Design.
 He integrates artistic practice to end-user computing by applying creative approaches in working around with technology.
-He loves listening to Death Metal and enjoys his home built lab to simulate the maintenance of recent enterprise IT Infrastructures.
+Jong loves listening to Death Metal and enjoys his home built lab to simulate the maintenance of recent enterprise IT Infrastructures.
 This GitHub page is his repository for Habagat1312 labs.

 ### Habagat1312 Labs